-Generally, four years (three years of course work and one year for the project).
+Generally, three and a half to four years (three years of course work and one year for the project).
 There is as eight-year time limit.

 When can I start?

-New cohorts begin in October of each year but participants can begin taking classes in October, February, or June once approved for admission.
+New cohorts begin in the Fall semester of each year but participants can begin taking classes in any semester once approved for admission (Fall, Spring, Summer).

 What is a cohort?